 The Canadian Experience - A just pre-requisite?

 Although legally inappropriate to state, we have in one way or another been told that we don't have Canadian experience that is relevant to the job.
-I used to get as frustrated as you probably do and didn't understand how can working as a Medical Advisor/Manager in the pharmaceutical industry be different in Canada.
+I used to get as frustrated as you probably do, and didn't understand how can working as a Medical Advisor/Manager in the pharmaceutical industry be any different in Canada.
 Didn't my experience of over 7 years (at the time) matter?

 However, once I got the opportunity I understood what they meant and yes I truly didn't appreciate what was meant by the "Canadian experience"!
 There are many aspects to consider here:

 Work culture: The answer is in the word "culture".
-Every culture, be it the work place or not is different in every country and even in every industry.
+Every culture, be it the work place or not is different in every country and every industry.
 It's up to us how well we adapt or not.
 The question is how do you learn about a company's culture without being employed by the company.
 No one knows more about the company culture than the people who work there.
 That's why I keep stressing the fact that networking is one of the most important aspects you need to focus on while looking for a job.
 Other ways of knowing about the culture and values is by reviewing the company website.
 Look for things like their involvement in patient support programs, talent retention, promotion of diversity , inclusion and belonging etc.

 The most important thing to remember is to be humble and patient.
 Go with the approach of a learner because no matter how far we may go in our life and careers there is always room for learning something new!